CRLcommunity/Code-of-Conduct/CoC.md

 3. In the case mentioned in 9.3 under 1 and 2, it may be better to take the penalty and serve it at the pit-stops or at the end of the race.
 If you feel the penalty is unwarranted you can get this reviewed with stewards.

+## Section 10.
+Spirit of Competition

+### Article 10.1 Retire procedure
+1. If you need to retire from the race, please make sure there are no cars following you and remain at normal speed, press start and retire.
+The AI will find a safe space to pull off the circuit.
+2. When racing, you cannot retire from the race because the events of the race are not going your way.
+Retiring because things are not going your way is not respectful to other drivers putting their time into the session and will be served with a penalty.

+### Article 10.2 Hot Lap
+1. If you are not on a hot lap during qualifying for the race it is your responsibility to clear the racing line for cars on a hot lap.
+2. If you are exiting the pit lane and trying to get out of the way of other drivers on a hot lap, be mindful that going too slowly will block the pit-lane and cause a DSQ for you and other drivers exiting the pit-lane behind you.
+3. Blocking the pit-lane can be penalized if it affects other drivers and is within your control to not block it.

+### Article 10.3 Track Limits
+1. Crossing over track limits can result in a penalty and/or lap time removal from the stewarding team, even if the game says you were fine.
+Sometimes we may race on standard corner cutting but this isn't an excuse to extend beyond limits.

+### Article 10.4 Correct Tire
+1. During qualifying, you must have the correct tires for the weather conditions, this applies to all sessions, even if you are leaving the pits to just set a lap time to get through to the next session.

+### Article 10.5 AI Takeover
+1. If AI is taking control of your car for over half race distance your car will be removed from the race classification.
+2. If your connection is unstable, please join back and retire your car from the race through the menu.
+3. You are still liable for incidents your AI causes and stewards will judge them as if you are in control.

+### Article 10.6 Low Fuel
+1. The league uses a 'hard' fuel mode setting, meaning running out of fuel means you cruise along the track at low speed.
+2. If in this mode, you should do everything within your power to remove yourself from the racing lines and moving off track to allow faster cars through.
+3. If you hit slow mode during qualifying, you must return to the pits.
+If you hit slow mode in the race, you are not allowed to cross the line more than once in slow mode.
+If you cross the line and are still racing (not reached race distance or race distance after being lapped) you need to retire your car from the session.

+### Article 10.7 Teammates
+1. Working with your teammate is a key area of league racing and in-race alliances will form as part of natural racing, but there shouldn’t be any pre-meditated attempts to disrupt the races.
+2. If a driver is going to join a team where there is already a first driver, the first driver has a right to veto the second player, however they will need to have solid reasons for doing so and the league organizers have a right to ignore this veto if evidence against the player joining is not sufficient.
+3. If you are finding difficulties within the team you currently have, it is up to you to find another driver to swap with.

+## Section 11.
+In-game Penalty

+### Article 11.1 Additional penalty
+1. If the game doesn't give you a penalty but stewards find you to have infringed the rules, stewards have the power to take appropriate action.

+### Article 11.2 Unjust Penalty
+1. If an automatic in-game penalty occurs which you feel is unjust, you may apply for a penalty removal request.
+2. Incidents should be posted in the #league-incidents channel/thread with 3 pieces of evidence:
+   a) The incident itself.
+   b) A full recording of the incidents tab under race director (all incidents not just yours).
+   c) A full recording of the pit-stops tab under race director (all pit-stops not just yours).

+3. Stewards can only remove penalties that are unserved at the end of the race.
+For instance;
+   a) you get a 5 second warning for a collision but then pit and that time is removed, then the penalty is deemed to have been served.
+   b) you get a 5 second warning for a collision but you didn't pit, the 5 seconds added to your race time will be deemed as unserved.

+4. We can only remove the time penalty that directly relates to your incident and cannot be transferred to other unserved penalties.
+5. An exception is article 9.3, this can still be reviews by stewards after it was served but that is not a promise it can be removed.

+## Section 12.
+Point and License System

+### Article 12.1 Race points
+1. Championship points are awarded in the following order: 25, 18, 15, 12, 10, 8, 6, 4, 2, 1 (+1 FL).

+### Article 12.2 Penalty Point License System
+1. How penalties are awarded:
+   a) NFA - No further action required, no penalty points or time penalties awarded to any driver
+   b) Minor Incident - driver receives a 2 point penalty on their license.
+   c) Major Incident - driver receives a 4 point penalty on their license and either a 5, 10 or 20 second time penalty applied to their race result providing they finished the race.
+   d) Critical Incident – driver receives a 6 point penalty on their license, will be DSQ from the race result AND if a driver receives a critical incident their position in the league will be questioned by race stewards.

+2. If a driver totals 6 points during a single season this will trigger a qualifying ban.
+This means;
+   a) the driver cannot participate in qualifying and will start from the back of the grid.
+   b) the driver will be able to join the session, but can only do a installation lap (out then straight back in) for the parc-ferme setup
+   c) the driver must hit retire in the pits as soon as they return form the installation lap.
+You are not allowed to set a time.
+3. If a driver with a due qualifying ban cannot make the race session, it will carry over to next week.

+4. A further 6 points, 12 in total, will trigger a full race ban.
+This means;
+   a) they cannot take place in the qualifying or race.
+   b) A reserve driver can take their seat in that race.

+5. Every further 6 points will increment between triggering a qualifying ban and then a race ban.

+6. If a driver receives a major or above penalty for 3 races consecutively, stewards retain the right to demote them from their race seat, down to a reserve role.

+7. It is better for drivers to come out and own their mistakes when they make them.
+This will be included in the processing.

+8. If the stewards find a driver to have a significant amount of collisions we can take further action to penalize the driver, ban from upcoming races or in extreme events end their league involvement.

+### Article 12.3 Penalty Point during qualifying
+1. Major penalties awarded in qualifying sessions will be judged on a case-by-case basis whether a time penalty or other punishment is required.
+2. A penalty during qualifying, can be forces to serve at the race.

+### Article 12.4 Penalty Point holding
+1. In principle penalties will be reset at the end of the season to 0.
+2. Major penalties occurring in the final 2 races of the season can be carried over to the next season.